LabWolfrum/Fritze_et_al.2023/structural_prediction_from_AlphaFold2/README.txt

 	-the original derived AlphaFold2-multimer_v2 output
 	-an analysis sub-repository including an .pse file of the rank 1 model for visualisation in PyMOL -in addition sub-repository may include in the analyis sub-reporitory a .py file for visualizing predicted contacts by UCSF Chimera

+-Additionally this repository includes the alignment of SANS to the tri-snRNP structure (PDB: 6QW6)as shown in Figure 4D and E and Figure 7

 -following abbrevations are used in therepositories:
 	SANS-CENTn1 (aa128-173)